 - Various organisms that can cause epiglottitis include Streptococcus pneumoniae, Haemophilus parainfluenzae, varicella-zoster, herpes simplex virus type 1, and Staphylococcus aureus, and others.

 - Other types of epiglottitis that are not caused by infection include hot things that may injure the epiglottis.
 Heat damage that results in epiglottitis is also known as thermal epiglottitis.
-Thermal epiglottitis occurs from drinking hot liquids, eating solid foods, or using illicit drugs such as inhalation of metal pieces from crack cocaine pipes or the tips of marijuana cigarettes.
+Thermal epiglottitis occurs from drinking hot liquids; eating very hot solid foods; or using illicit drugs,for instance inhaling the tips of marijuana cigarettes metal pieces from crack cocaine pipes.
 In these cases the epiglottitis from thermal injury is similar to the illness caused by infection.